-Agnes E. Cantwell was born in New York City and graduated from Bayside High School on Long Island in 1939.
+Agnes E. Cantwell was born on 23 August, 1921 in New York City and graduated from Bayside High School on Long Island in 1939.
 She went to night school for one year to earn credit to attend nursing school.
 In 1944 completed a three-year nursing program at St. John's Hospital in Brooklyn, New York.
 After her training ended in October 1944, she worked for four months as a registered nurse in St. John’s Hospital.

 Cantwell entered the Army Nurse Corps in March 1945.
 She attended basic training at Fort Dix, New Jersey, and then was very briefly assigned to Mason General Hospital on Long Island.
 By the end of April 1945 she had been sent to Indiantown Gap, Pennsylvania, to prepare for overseas duty in Europe, but following VE Day the next month, Cantwell was sent to Fort Jackson, South Carolina, to prepare for the Pacific.
 She departed from Camp Kilmer on Staten Island aboard the hospital ship Stafford and arrived in Manila, Philippines, in early September 1945.
 She was shifted to different field hospitals throughout the Philippines and then in January 1946 her unit was sent to Japan, where she worked in a station hospital in Yokohama and lived in the Belgian Embassy.
 Cantwell was discharged at the end of July 1946.